django-cms/djangocms-text/djangocms_text/contrib/filer_image/README.rst

    ``src/`` contains four files: an entry (``index.js``), the popup plumbing (``popup.js``), the toolbar item (``toolbar.js``) and the schema/plugin extension (``extension.js``).
-Webpack joins them into one IIFE; the source layout is the developer's only.
+Webpack joins them into one IIFE; the source layout is the developer's only concern.

 4. **Round-tripping a dynamic reference.**
    When the user picks an image, the toolbar inserts ``<img>`` with both